Dark Drag Around Sagittarius A*: Dark Matter Induced Drag Force

 \subsection{Partial Reflection}

-When the probability that a DM particle being scattered by the celestial body cannot be approximated to 1, we must re-write Eq.~\eqref{eq: Fdrag simple}, but we will continue to work in the limit that the velocity of the celestial body is greater than the thermal velocity of the surrounding dark matter.
-It is also still true that the full celestial body will always be more massive than individual dark matter particles, but for low scattering cross sections we cannot assume that the dark matter scatters off the entire body.
-Instead, a dark matter particle is likely to only scatter one time (for the cross section sizes we will work with), and therefore the transferred momentum is a function of the ratio $m_\chi/m_{T}$, with $m_{T}$ the mass of the SM target.
-We can thus write the general drag force as $\vec{F}_{\rm drag} = n_\chi \, v \, A_{\rm eff} \, {\vec q}$, where $A_{\rm eff}$ is the effective area for scattering, now a function of the DM-SM interaction strength as well as the size of the celestial body, $n_{\chi}$ is the ambient number density of dark matter, $\vec{q}$ is the transferred momentum in a single scattering event, and $v$ is still the velocity magnitude of the object.
-The magnitude of $\vec{q}$ and thus $\vec{F}_{\rm drag}$ will depend on what mass regime $m_\chi$ falls under.
-The average energy exchange in a non-relativistic, elastic collision of an incident dark matter particle is
+When the probability that an impinging DM particle will scatter with the celestial body cannot be approximated to 1, we must re-write Eq.~\eqref{eq: Fdrag simple}.
+It is still true that the full celestial body will always be more massive than individual dark matter particles, but for low scattering cross sections we cannot assume that the DM particle scatters off of the entire body.
+Instead, a DM particle is likely to only scatter one time (for the cross sections we will work with), and therefore the transferred momentum is a function of the ratio $m_\chi/m_{T}$, with $m_{T}$ the mass of the constituent SM target.
+This is the regime in which the mean free path of DM through the object in question is larger than the object's overall size.
+Note that we will continue to work in the limit that the velocity of the surrounding dark matter is negligible even in the long mean free path regime (see App. \ref{app: DM velocity} for a discussion of why this assumption remains reasonable and conservative).

+In this regime, we can write the general drag force as where $A_{\rm eff}$ is the effective area for scattering, now a function of the DM-SM interaction strength as well as the size of the celestial body, $n_{\chi}$ is the ambient number density of dark matter, $\vec{q}$ is the transferred momentum in a single scattering event, and $v$ is still the velocity magnitude of the object.
+As $n_\chi$ and $v$ do not change with each collision, these quantitites can be factored out of the average in Eq.~\eqref{eq: Fdrag avg}.
+Furthermore, when scattering is isotropic, $A_{\rm eff}$ is independent of momentum transfer and can be factored out as well.
+The average momentum exchange in a non-relativistic, isotropic, elastic collision of an incident dark matter particle with a SM target at rest is simply

-where $\theta_c$ is the center of mass scattering angle.
+where $\mu_{\chi T}$ is the reduced mass the two particles.
 Different limits of the dark matter mass thus lead to the drag force

-where $f(\theta_c)$ accounts for the fact that only momentum transfer in the direction opposite to velocity contributes.
-When $\theta_c = \pi/2$, as will be the case for nucleon or electron scattering, $f(\theta_c)=1$, but is a more complicated function for the non-isotropic scattering off of nuclei (see App. \ref{App: f theta_c} for details).
+where we have used the fact that $n_\chi = \rho_\chi /m_\chi$.
 As one can see, the force drops off linearly with mass for $m_\chi > m_{T}$, but stays constant for $m_\chi < m_{T}$.
+Note that we have not included the transition regime where $m_\chi \simeq m_T$ in Eq. \eqref{eq: Fdrag eff}.
+In this case $\mu_{\chi T}\approx m_\chi/2$, and this factor of 1/2 appears in the magnitude of the drag force.
 What remains, then, is to calculate $A_{\rm eff}$.
 For most DM masses, the effective area will simply be

 where $N_{\rm SM}$ is the total number of SM scatterers in the object, and $\sigma_{\chi T}$ is the DM-SM interaction cross-section.
 The exact form we use for $\sigma_{\chi T}$ in different mass regimes is described in Section \ref{sec:cs_general}, but we will always assume the mediating interaction between DM and the SM to be short-ranged.
 Eq.~\eqref{eq: A_eff} holds up until the point where $A_{\rm eff} = \pi R_\star^2$, at which point the geometric limit is saturated and one should use Eq. \eqref{eq: Fdrag simple}.